gl1tterbomb/gl1tterbomb/README.md

 - INTJ

 I stay in safe most of the time.
-You will see me sitting in Comic area or Transformers hangi out with my friends, or whebn I'm bored, ooorr make some new friends.^^.
-I also go to the Deltarune/Undertale area with my friend.
-I stayed there to make ponies or RP.
-Sometimes I walk around the map or stay in island to make something?
+You will see me sitting in Comic area or Transformers hangi out with my friends, or whebn I'm bored, ooorr make some new friends.^^ I also go to on Deltarune/Undertale area with my friend.
+I stayed there to mess around with them or RP.
+Sometimes I walk around the map or stay in island to make ponies or something?

 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)